KarlisKV/CS-107-Pacman/CONCEPTION.md

                 │   │           └> Modified depth to SuperPacmanDepth enum
                 │   └── rpg
                 │       ├── RPG.java
-                │       └── actor
+                │       │   └> Modified forceBegin to true in update() method for creating new areas │       └── actor
                 │           └── Door.java
                 │               └> Set to implement Interactor (allows to fade screen when play is in range)